Last Updated on 23/06/2026

 6. Yamuna River (1,376 km)

-Yamuna River, which is also pronounced as Jamuna in some regions is famous as the 2nd largest tributary of Ganga River as calculated by discharge area.
+Yamuna River, which is also pronounced as Jamuna in some regions, is famous as the 2nd largest tributary of Ganga River as calculated by discharge area.
 Yamuna’s point of origin is located on an elevation of 14,800 feet at the Champasar Glacier which is located beyond the temple of Yamunotri.
-From its origin to drainage, the river travels over a distance of 1,376 kms before merging with the Ganges at the Triveni Sangam in Allahabad.
+From its origin to drainage, the river travels over a distance of 1,376 kms before merging with the Ganges at the Triveni Sangam in Prayagraj.
 Just like Ganga, Yamuna River is worshipped everywhere it goes in the form of goddess Yamuna, the daughter of the sun god, and sister of the god of death, Yam.

 - Length: 1,376 km